openebs/openebs/CONTRIBUTING.md

 or use the command `git commit -s -m "commit message comes here"` to sign-off on your commits.

 Use your real name (sorry, no pseudonyms or anonymous contributions).
 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.
 You can also use git [aliases](https://git-scm.com/book/tr/v2/Git-Basics-Git-Aliases) like `git config --global alias.ci 'commit -s'`.
 Now you can commit with `git ci` and the commit will be signed.

+---

+## Join our community

+Want to actively develop and contribute in the OpenEBS community, refer to this [document](./community/README.md).